llm-bible/llm-bible.github.io/_publications/kuzman2023beginning.markdown

 bibkey: kuzman2023beginning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2303.03953"}
-tags: ['Prompting', 'BERT', 'Model Architecture', 'GPT']
+tags: ['BERT', 'GPT', 'Prompting', 'Model Architecture']
 ---
 ChatGPT has shown strong capabilities in natural language generation tasks, which naturally leads researchers to explore where its abilities end.
 In this